$0 Wedding Vendor Toolkit — Interview Questions, Comparison Sheets & Contract Checklist

 • They're US-centric by default.
 Most wedding advice is written for the American market.
 The contract red flag guidance in the Toolkit explicitly addresses UK Consumer Rights Act protections, Australian Consumer Law cancellation rules, and Canadian frameworks — because the rules differ materially and matter to your deposit.

 • They don't help you decide.
 A list of questions for a photographer doesn't tell you how to compare two photographers after you've met them.
-The comparison worksheets solve this — they give you a consistent scoring frame for every conversation.
+The comparison worksheets give you a consistent scoring frame for every conversation — so you're making decisions on criteria, not vibes.

 Free resources give you questions.
-This toolkit gives you a system.
+The Vendor Vetting System gives you answers, context, and protection.

 — Less Than 0.1% of Your Vendor Budget